 To increase humidity, there are lots of options.
 Many people advise misting your houseplants, but this is far from the best way to reliably improve humidity.
 Try grouping your plants together, setting your plant in a tray containing pebbles and water, or use an electric humidifier.

-I’ve written an article which looks at 10 ways to improve humidity that will help you improve humidity for your peacock plant.
+I’ve written an article that looks at 10 ways to improve humidity that will help you improve humidity for your peacock plant.

 Choosing Soil For Calathea Makoyana